Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

-Despite this proposal, that would replicate partly on a Riemannian manifold ~\ref{hol1} and could possibly be adapted to replicate~\ref{hol2}, it is apparent that working with the Riemannian distances of $X$,$TX$ and even more so $TTX$, will be a difficult task.
-In practice, we would need to work on convex neighbourhoods of points, where the existence of unique length-minimising geodesics between arbitrary pairs of points is guaranteed.
-Such neighbourhoods are provided by Whitehead's theorem~\cite[Theorem 5.7, Chapter VIII \S 5]{Lang:1995ve} which is, however, a \emph{local} statement.
-Hence, without further knowledge of the geometry of the manifold, and as one cannot expect to control uniformly the size of such neighbourhoods, this will destroy any (relative) uniformity in our arguments.
+A further shortcoming of the proposed extension of~\cite[Theorem 1.7, Theorem 3.1]{Fang:1994wz} to Riemannian manifolds that provides additional motivation for our investigation is the definition of the approximate Morse index given in~\cite[p.1599]{Fang:1994wz}.
+Their definition uses \emph{chart dependent} quantities and eliminates this dependence by taking the inf-sup over all charts.
+In addition to not exploiting in any way the assumed Riemannian structure, as stated, it appears unclear that such a quantity is accessible enough in any applications to be useful.

+The underlying reason for such a definition is the fact that on a general manifold (without additional structure) there is no coordinate invariant analogue of the Hessian of a scalar function $\phi$ at arbitrary (non-critical) points.
+However, in the presence of a Riemannian structure, one \emph{can} define a covariant Hessian, simply as the covariant derivative $\nabla d \phi$ of the form $d\phi$ with respect to the Levi-Civita connection $\nabla$ of the Riemannan structure.
+More generally, a covariant Hessian can be defined whenever the manifold is equipped with a spray.
+We propose a new definition (see Definition~\ref{def: app morse}) of the approximate Morse index, based instead on this geometric structure.
+It is important to remark that the notion of Hessian is most useful when measuring the second order variation of $\phi$ along distinguished curves, the \emph{geodesics} of the spray.

-\subsection{Strategy of the proof of Theorem 1: the use of two different sprays}
+\subsection{Strategy of the proof of Theorem \ref{thm: application}: the use of two different sprays}

-It transpires from the above discussion that one should not hope to generalise~\cite[Theorem 3.1]{Fang:1994wz} to Riemannian manifolds without more careful consideration of the geometry.
-Our aim in this work is to develop an approach to the ideas in~\cite{Fang:1994wz} based solely on geometric objects that are easy to handle.
-As the idea of constraint implies the existence of an ambient space, we restrict to the framework of a submanifold $X$ in a Hilbert space $E$.
-This has the advantage of providing a univocal and convenient notion of Hölder continuity through the natural induced distance on $X$, negating the need to work with the Riemannian distances.
-It also enables us to present our results in a simpler, more streamlined language.
+It follows from the above discussion that more work is required in order to generalise~\cite[Theorem 3.1]{Fang:1994wz} in a useful way to general Riemannian manifolds, if this is indeed possible at all.
+Our aim in the present paper is to make a first, limited, step in that direction, by developing an approach to the ideas in~\cite{Fang:1994wz} based on the notions of spray and geodesics.
+However, for reasons we shall explain below, we shall do this in the restricted setting introduced by Berestycki and Lions \cite[Section 8]{BerestyckiLions1983-2} where we study a functional on the constraint given by the submanifold $\M$ (see~\eqref{def-M}).
+This already provides an interesting framework that allows to handle several applications.
+Working in the presence of an ambient space also has the advantage of providing a univocal and convenient notion of Hölder continuity through the natural induced distance on $\M$.